 \subsection{Accuracy and Efficiency}

-Figure~\ref{fig:gpt_boxplot} presents the comparison of accuracy and token usage between our proposed model and baselines for GPT-OSS 20B.
-Across all four datasets, accuracy differences between our method and the multi-path baselines are not statistically significant ($n.s.$).
-On MedQA, MathQA, MedMCQA, and MMLU, our performance remains within a narrow margin of SC, CER, and DV, indicating that selective enhanced reasoning preserves solution quality.
+Figure~\ref{fig:gpt_boxplot} presents a comparison of accuracy and token usage between our proposed model and the baselines for GPT-OSS 20B.
+Across all four datasets, the differences in accuracy between our method and the multi-path baselines were not statistically significant ($n.s.$) under bootstrap testing.
+In MedQA, MathQA, MedMCQA and MMLU, our performance remains within a narrow margin of SC, CER, and DV, indicating that selective multi-path reasoning preserves the final prediction accuracy.

-In contrast, token usage reductions are large and statistically significant ($p<0.05$) when comparing our method against SC, CER, and DV on every dataset.
-Relative to SC and CER, our approach reduces token consumption by approximately 69--79\% across tasks.
-Even compared to DV, the reduction still ranges from about 27--48\%.
-The trade-off results for other LLMs are shown in Appendix~\ref{appendix:b}, Figures~\ref {fig:llama_boxplot}--\ref{fig:qwen3-32_boxplot}, which reinforce the same finding: our proposed solution significantly reduces taken usage while showing a non-significant difference in accuracy compared to baseline models.
+In contrast, the token usage reductions of our framework are substantial and statistically significant ($p<0.05$) when comparing to SC, CER, and DV on every dataset.
+Relative to SC and CER, our framework reduces token consumption by approximately 69--79\% across tasks.
+Even compared to DV, token consumption is reduced by 27--48\%.
+The tradeoff results for remaining LLMs are shown in Appendix~\ref{appendix:b}, Figures~\ref{fig:llama_boxplot}--\ref{fig:qwen3-32_boxplot}, which show the same finding: our solution significantly reduces token usage while accuracy remains close to multi-path baselines in most settings.